-5 Defenses an NYC Grand Larceny Lawyer Can Make on Your Behalf
+5 Defenses An NYC Grand Larceny Lawyer Can Make On Your Behalf

-5 Defenses an NYC Grand Larceny Lawyer Can Make on Your Behalf
+Home | Blog | 5 Defenses An NYC Grand Larceny Lawyer Can Make On Your Behalf

 Under New York’s criminal law, there are several elements required for the crime of grand larceny.
 For example, the property supposedly stolen must belong to another person, if it is the property of the defendant, then there is no theft or larceny.